Wait — before you pay

 Last updated: April 2026Researched by ParkingFight Research Team

 Longmont gives you 20 days to appeal a parking ticket.
-File your appeal with City of Longmont Parking Enforcement / Development Services online or by mail.
+File your appeal with City of Longmont Parking Enforcement in person.
+Fines range from $35 to $500.

 Last updated: March 2026